 Benefits Costs

-One of the biggest contributing factors if the cost of providing health and retirement benefits to employees.
+One of the biggest contributing factors is the cost of providing health and retirement benefits to employees.
 The White House’s 2019 budget proposal notes, “Since 2012, USPS has prioritized payments to employees and vendors, while defaulting on required payments of more than $5 billion each year to the Office of Personnel Management for current and former employee benefits costs.”

 It goes on to say that the Postal Service must be “given the ability to address their expenses—including the cost of personnel—and take appropriate actions to balance service levels with revenue.
 USPS must also have the flexibility to raise the revenue necessary to support their operations.”